pemami4911/Osprey/README.md

-Kiwee
+Osprey
 =====

-CEN3031 Intro to Software Engineering // Health Accelerator // Kiwee
+CEN3031 Intro to Software Engineering // Health Accelerator // Osprey

-Kiwee is meant to be a 2D game that will allow kids (ages 10-15) with diabetes to keep track of their diet.
+Osprey is a 2D game that will allow kids (ages 10-15) to keep track of their diet.
 It will also allow doctors to have access to this information to monitor their patients more closely.

 Gatorlink Usernames
 ===================